 On September 13, 2000, the Company and SANS Fibres of South Africa formed a 50/50 joint venture (UNIFI - SANS Technical Fibers, LLC or UNIFI-SANS) to produce low-shrinkage high tenacity nylon 6.6 light denier industrial (LDI) yarns in North Carolina.
 The UNIFI-SANS facility started initial production in January 2002, and was substantially on line by the end of the September quarter.
 Unifi manages the day-to-day production and shipping of the LDI produced in North Carolina and SANS Fibres handles technical support and sales.
 Sales from this entity are primarily to customers in the NAFTA and CBI markets.

-Through September 29, 2002 the joint venture has incurred substantial losses primarily as a result of start-up activities, difficulties in implementing manufacturing processes and technology and the quotation of lower than historical sales prices in an effort to secure new business in a difficult market.
+Through December 29, 2002 the joint venture has incurred substantial losses primarily as a result of start-up activities, difficulties in implementing manufacturing processes and technology and the quotation of lower than historical sales prices in an effort to secure new business in a difficult market.
 Efforts are underway to improve operating performance by focusing on improved manufacturing processes and technological performance.

-As a result of the above, the joint venture is evaluating the above circumstances and their effect on the tangible and intangible long lived assets employed by the joint venture in an effort to determine if the carrying value of such assets, approximating \$27.0 million as of September 29, 2002, may not be recoverable.
-The joint venture expects to complete its test of the recoverability of its long lived assets during the December 2002 quarter.
+As a result of the above, management of the joint venture determined that it was appropriate to evaluate the above circumstances and their effect on the tangible and intangible long lived assets employed by the joint venture in an effort to determine if the carrying value of such assets, approximating \$26.9 million as of December 29, 2002, may not be recoverable.
+During the current quarter, a test of the recoverability of its long lived assets was completed, and it was determined that the carrying value of such assets was recoverable through expected future cash flows.
+The joint venture will continue to be monitored for the recoverability of its long lived assets as business conditions change.